 Road safety

-Keeping your tires at the correct air pressure is good maintenance, whether you’re on the road for a trip or just commuting around your neighborhood.
-Check out our instructions on how to check your tire pressure and what PSI your tires should be below.
+Keeping your tires at the correct air pressure is just good overall maintenance, whether you’re on the road for a trip or just commuting around your neighborhood.
+Check out our instructions on how to check your tire pressure and what PSI your tires need.

 Tire rotation and balance helps maintain overall performance and extend the life of your tires.
 This is because changing their positions on your vehicle will keep one particular edge or spot from wearing more than others.